Strategic workforce planning : the future of Work

 • Work-life balance to support employee health

-Employers and employees, by definition, have a transactional relationship.
+Employer and employee roles, by definition, have a transactional relationship.
 Companies financially compensate workers for their time, energy, and effort; workers supply those things to benefit the company.
 Employers are expanding the concept of ‘compensation’ to include non-monetary benefits and benefits like work-life balance programs, flexible work arrangements, on-site amenities and so forth.

 This compensation can and should be an integral part of an organization’s employee value proposition (EVP) — the unique value an employer offers to employees in return for their skills, experience, and loyalty to the organization.
 A strong EVP can create a culture that inspires valuable talent to want to work at an organization, while simultaneously helping to retain the talent you already employ.
 Attracting and retaining employees are table stakes for running any business.
 Keeping employees happy is what helps organizations succeed.